Before you start

 Assessment

 Participants are supervised at all times by experienced SHQ Registered Nurses who have been trained in clinical instruction.
-Discuss your clinical supervision requirements with the Manager of Clinical Education [email protected]
+For further information regarding clinical supervision contact Nurse Educator Karen Bonte

 Participants develop specialist clinical skills in sexual and reproductive health nursing practice, including cervical screening.
 The program can be negotiated to take into account the existing skills of the participant.
-Details on booking the practicum will be discussed during the theory component of the course.
+Details on booking the supervised clinical attachment will be discussed during the theory component of the course.

-Clinical supervision places are limited to 1-2 nurses per day to discuss booking for supervised clinical attachment contact the Clinical Education Coordinator [email protected]
+Supervised clinical attachment places are limited to 1-2 nurses per day.
+To discuss booking contact the Clinical Education Coordinator [email protected]

 Cervical Screening Supervision by an SHQ Nurse in Trainee’s Own Workplace